uchexm/landing-page-/README.md

 # 📖 Movie Site <a name="about-project"></a>

 **Movie Site** is a demo project illustrating a movie app.
 The app list out the movies that one can comment on it and like it.
-It loads diffrent movies eaach time the user reloads the page.
+It loads diffrent movies eaach time the user reloads the page

 ## 🛠 Built With <a name="built-with"></a>